ember-learn/ember-blog/source/2019-10-04-the-ember-times-issue-118.md

 ## [EmberMap Video on Animating Across Routes with Ember Animated ✨](https://twitter.com/samselikoff/status/1175143786852364289)

-If you're interested in learning more about how to ✨**animate across routes** ✨ using the fantastic [Ember Animated addon](https://github.com/ember-animation/ember-animated), you may want to check out a new video by **EmberMap**, in which [@samselikoff](https://github.com/samselikoff/) provides a great intro to the subject.
+If you're interested in learning more about how to ✨**animate across routes** ✨ using the fantastic [Ember Animated addon](https://github.com/ember-animation/ember-animated), you may want to check out a new video by **EmberMap**, in which [Sam Selikoff @samselikoff](https://github.com/samselikoff/) provides a great intro to the subject.

 <!--alex ignore easy-->
 While animation across routes is a somewhat advanced topic, even if you have not previously worked with **Ember Animated**, the explanations are clear and easy to follow, making the video a decent starting place.
 So if you have been waiting to check out Ember Animated, this might be a good time to do so!